KevZhe/Multiple-Object-Tracking/README.md

 # Multiple-Object-Tracking
-Multiple Object Tracking implementation for CS-GY 6613
+Assignment implementation for CS-GY 6613
+Object Detection using OpenCV & YOLO and Object Tracking using Kalman Filters